HerrMotz/bachelor-thesis/publication/main.typ

   ENTITY <|-- ITEM
   ENTITY <|-- PROPERTY
   PROPERTY "1" *-- "*" QUALIFIER
-  ITEM "1" *-- "*" QUALIFIER
 ```
 )

-= Discussion
+= Discussion <heading:discussion>

 A central focus of this work was the analysis of Wikibase conventions and the development of precise and adequate descriptions.
 The existing documentation on these conventions lacks terminological clarity, which poses challenges for new users attempting to familiarise themselves with the system.
 By introducing well-defined terminology and systematically guiding readers through the conventions, this work aims to provide a structured introduction to the technical intricacies of Wikibase.

 In comparison to other approaches such as @Vargas2019_RDF_Explorer @SPARQLVis, #todo[Ich muss nochmal die Referenzen prüfen.
-Finde die anderen Arbeiten nicht.] this work distinguishes itself through its emphasis on user experience design and speed.
+Finde die anderen Arbeiten nicht.] this work distinguishes itself through its emphasis on user experience design and responsiveness.
 As noted earlier, even a limited user study involving digital humanities students demonstrated that the program can be effectively utilised with minimal training—an observation also made by @Vargas2019_RDF_Explorer in their user study.
+Still, a full user study is necessary to validate this claim.
 Unlike @Vargas2019_RDF_Explorer, which presents all possible assertions for an item and requires the user to select the next assertion, this work enables users to freely add nodes and edges without needing to specify their content in advance.
 While it is hypothesised that this represents a significant improvement in usability, a formal user study will be necessary to validate this claim.

 A simple, but fundamental enhancement is the configuration of and switching between Wikibase data source during the use of Query by Graph.
 This allows to add items and properties from more than one Wikibase instance and makes the user experience more intuitive.